kindanoob/platformer/README.md

 6) Mouse controls.
 Use mouse to navigate the main menu.
 Click on the menu buttons with left mouse click.
 7) Keyboard controls.
 Use Left/Right arrow keys to move your character left/right.
     Use Up arrow button to jump.
 Use Z button to shoot (only with weapon equipped).
 8) Currently there is only one sandbox level without any goal.
-Collect apples (green squares), avoid obstacles (red squares), kill enemies, pick-up weapons (yellow squares).
+Collect apples (green squares), avoid obstacles (red squares), kill enemies (by jumping over them or by shooting them), pick-up weapons (yellow squares).

 The project is very early in the development stage and there are a lot of things to be implemented.